 3. Banana Ghosts & Orange Jack-O-Lanterns

 This literally takes less than 5 minutes to assemble.
 Stick a few mini chocolate chips into half of a banana, and it looks like a ghost!
-I stick mine on popsicle sticks, and my daughter is obsessed!
+I stick mine on popsicle sticks, for an easy handheld snack.

-You can freeze them for frozen treat on a stick, too.
-Frozen bananas have the texture of ice cream!
+You can freeze the bananas for frozen treat on a stick, too.
+Frozen bananas have the texture of ice cream.